gresm/nova-physics-python-fixed/README.md

 Install with ``pip install git+https://github.com/gresm/nova-physics-python-fixed.git``

-The command will build the [Nova Physics](https://github.com/kadir014/nova-physics) from source, if you want to use pre-build Nova binaries run:
+The command will try to use the [Nova Physics](https://github.com/kadir014/nova-physics) binaries and fall-backs if none found, if you want to force usage pre-build Nova binaries run:
-``FORCE_NOVA_BINARIES="" pip install git+https://github.com/gresm/nova-physics-python-fixed.git``
+``NOVA_FORCE="binaries" pip install git+https://github.com/gresm/nova-physics-python-fixed.git``
 Binaries can be found [here](nova-binaries) but currently only for Linux x86/x86_64.
-They originate from the Nova Physics repository and can be downloaded [here](https://github.com/kadir014/nova-physics/releases/download/0.5.0/nova-physics-0.5.0-devel.tar.gz)
+To force building from source run ``NOVA_FORCE="source" pip install git+https://github.com/gresm/nova-physics-python-fixed.git``

 The package will be installed under ``nova-physics`` namespace, but to import it in python use ``import nova``.
 Uninstalling is simple as ``pip uninstall nova-physics``.